December 8, 2020

-Does this happen to you every morning?
+Does this happen to you most mornings?
 If so, it might be a sign of a sleep disorder.
 In particular, chronic headaches might be a sign that you have sleep apnea – a disorder that could lead to far worse problems if left alone.

-What is Sleep Apnea?
+What is sleep apnea?